APA Resident Investigator Award

 - Proposals submitted should address an important area of general pediatric concern for the health or healthcare of children or adolescents (see detailed description of acceptable domains above).
 The awards will be one-time awards; multiple-year funding requests will not be considered.
 Preference will be given to those proposals that have the potential to lead to projects of a larger or longer-term nature.

-- Initial proposals must be received by October 11, 2013 by 5 pm ET.
-Only electronic submissions will be accepted.
-The deadline has passed.
+- Initial proposals must be received by October 3, 2016 by 5 pm ET.
+All required components must be submitted online at the following address: https://www.academicpeds.org/members/RIYIAentry/?awd=ria

 These initial proposals must include the following items:*

 - Cover sheet - indicating project title, PI name and contact information, funding path, and name and email for primary mentor, Residency Program Director, and Department Chair (See Cover Page Form)